kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

       ;; cache is prior value for this implicit 'kids' slot; k-v-k uses it for diffing (kid-values-kids me cache))))
 ````
 Our key is the abstract to-do model. `cache` above is a variable supplied by the `cF` macro.
-It will be bound to the prior computation for a formula, or the symbol `unbound` on the first invocation. `kid-values-kids` does the work of diffing new and prior values and calling the factory as needed for new values.
+It will be bound to the prior computation for a formula, or the symbol `unbound` on the first invocation. `kid-values-kids` does the work of diffing new and prior key lists and calling the factory as needed for new keys.

 We do not offer a diagram here because this you have to see live: when you add an item, you will see an AE lookup executed only for the new item.
 When you delete an item, no lookups will be executed.
 Before this version, all to-dos were looked up on each change.